imaginando/imaginando.github.io/frms/waveform-panel.md

 <img src="/frms/images/input-options.png" alt="FRMS Input Options" />

-- **1/8** - Selects the size of the buffer being used to store live input information as a 1/8 of 2 seconds
+- **1/8** - Selects the size of the buffer being used to store live input information as a 1/8 of 1 second

-- **1/4** - Selects the size of the buffer being used to store live input information as a 1/4 of 2 seconds
+- **1/4** - Selects the size of the buffer being used to store live input information as a 1/4 of 1 second

-- **1/2** - Selects the size of the buffer being used to store live input information as a 1/2 of 2 seconds
+- **1/2** - Selects the size of the buffer being used to store live input information as a 1/2 of 1 second

 - **1** - Selects the size of the buffer being used to store live input information as 1 second